Accounting

 Liquidity

-ratios try to determine if a company has enough cash to pay bills and
+ratios try to determine if a company has enough liquid assets to continue to operate:

 Profitability